quanweiliu/TilewiseSegFra/readme.md

 Of course, there are multiscale singlemodality input, singleoutput (MSISO) and multiscale singlemodality input and multioutput (MSIMO) and so on.
 We will continue and add them in this framework.

+Distributed Training: The training process employs distributed training, while inference is validated solely on a single GPU to simplify the code.

 If you want to contribute this repository and make it better, feel free to contact me.
 My emial : quanwei.liu@my.jcu.edu.au